 A root canal is used to effectively rid the abscess and save your tooth.
 Root canals are routine procedures that involve drilling into the affected tooth and removing the pulp, draining the abscess in the process.
 The pulp is the soft inner part of your tooth and is made up of living blood vessels, tissue and nerves.
 Then, your dentist will fill the pulp and root canals.
 Finally, the affected tooth is then capped with a crown to strengthen it and allow you to eat and drink normally.

-Removing the infected tooth
+Removing the Infected Tooth

 Also known as a tooth extraction, the procedure occurs when the tooth is badly infected and can no longer be saved.
 Your dentist will extract the tooth, drain the abscess and then fit you with a dental implant.
-You can learn more about dental implants on our Everything You Need to Know About Tooth Implants article.
+You can learn more about dental implants in our Everything You Need to Know About Tooth Implants article.

 In some cases, your tooth abscess will need to be treated with antibiotics to ensure the infection does not spread anywhere else in your mouth or body.
 You will still need one of the above treatments to remove the abscess, however.